Covariate adjustment in randomized experiments with missing outcomes and covariates: Covariate adjustment with missingness in both covariates and outcomes

 We now extend to the case with missingness in both covariates and outcomes.
 Recall $x_i \in \mathbb R^J$ as the vector of baseline covariates that are fully observed for all units.
 Assume that in addition to $x_i$, we also have $K$ partially observed covariates, summarized as $w_i = (w_{i1}, \ldots, w_{iK})\in \mathbb R^K$ for $i = \ot{N}$.
 Of interest is how we may use this additional information to further improve inference.

-To this end, we recommend using the missingness indicator method to address missing covariates \citep{zhao2022to} and then constructing the propensity-score-weighted estimator $\hteps $ based on the augmented covariate vectors from the missingness indicator method; see Algorithm \ref{algo:1} below.
-We show in Section \ref{sec:theory_xy} that the resulting double-weighted estimator guarantees efficiency gain over unadjusted inference under weak assumptions on the missingness mechanisms.
+To this end, we recommend using the missingness indicator method to address missing covariates \citep{zhao2022to} and then constructing the regression-adjusted and propensity-score-weighted estimators based on the augmented covariate vectors from the missingness indicator method; see Algorithm \ref{algo:1} below.
+We show in Section \ref{sec:theory_xy} that the resulting estimators preserve the theoretical properties in Theorem \ref{thm:clt}.
+Accordingly, we recommend using regression adjustment when the linear outcome model or missing completely at random assumption is plausible and using propensity score weighting otherwise.
 The results combine the theory in Section \ref{sec:missingY} on missing outcomes and that in \cite{zhao2022to} on missing covariates, and offer the full picture of covariate adjustment with missing outcomes and covariates.

 Let $R_i^w = (R_{i1}^w, \ldots, R_{iK}^w) \in \{1,0\}^K$ represent the missingness in $w_i$, with $R_{ik}^w = 1$ if $w_{ik}$ is observed and $R_{ik}^w = 0$ if $w_{ik}$ is missing.
 Let $\wiz \in \mathbb R^K$ denote an imputed variant of $w_i$, where we impute all missing elements with zero.
-Note that $\wiz$ is in fact the elementwise product, or intuitively the ``interaction", between $w_i$ and its corresponding missingness indicator vector $R^w_i$ regardless of the actual values of the missing elements in $w_i$.
+Note that $\wiz$ is in fact the elementwise product, or intuitively the ``interaction", between $w_i$ and $R^w_i$ regardless of the actual values of the missing elements in $w_i$.
 The concatenation of $(x_i, \wiz, \riw)$, denoted by $x_i^\aug \in \mathbb R^{J+2K}$, gives the vector of fully observed covariates under the missingness indicator method, which imputes all missing covariates by zero and augments the completed covariates by the corresponding missingness indicators.
 We use the superscript ``mim'' to signify the missingness indicator method.